PenguinMod/PenguinMod-ExtensionsGallery/README.md

 You should now be able to `Commit changes` or `Create a pull request`, it'll likely be a green button.

 ### Step 4.
+Update the extension ID.

+To avoid conflicts or issues with other extensions, please put your name in the extension ID.
+Use only characters `a-z` lowercase and numbers to ensure that the ID is valid.

+For example: `myExtension` could be `johnMyExtension` or `johnmyExtension`

+### Step 5.
 Create the pull request.

 Continue through the menus until it lets you create a pull request.